michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. Every day will I bless thee; and I will praise thy name for ever and ever.

-3. Great is the Lord, and greatly to be praised; and his greatness is unsearchable.and his…: Heb. and of his greatness there is no search
+3. Great is the Lord, and greatly to be praised; and his greatness is unsearchable.

 4. One generation shall praise thy works to another, and shall declare thy mighty acts.

-5. I will speak of the glorious honour of thy majesty, and of thy wondrous works.works: Heb. things, or, words
+5. I will speak of the glorious honour of thy majesty, and of thy wondrous works.

-6. And men shall speak of the might of thy terrible acts: and I will declare thy greatness.declare: Heb. declare it
+6. And men shall speak of the might of thy terrible acts: and I will declare thy greatness.

 7. They shall abundantly utter the memory of thy great goodness, and shall sing of thy righteousness.

-8. The Lord is gracious, and full of compassion; slow to anger, and of great mercy.of great…: Heb. great in mercy
+8. The Lord is gracious, and full of compassion; slow to anger, and of great mercy.

 9. The Lord is good to all: and his tender mercies are over all his works.